 Day 2: Kouri Island & Churaumi Aquarium

 The next day, we woke to a breathtaking view of the vast blue sea.
 We took advantage of the fine weather to swim a few laps across the inviting pool, or rather, he did, while I merely soaked in the cool waters, for sadly, I can’t swim.
+But it was still a phenomenal experience, for when we were in the pool, there was nary a soul there, and it looked like an endless stretch of blue where the pool and the sea seemingly met.

 The breakfast at the resort is a semi-buffet style where the main breakfast comes in a set menu that varies slightly from day to day, and a buffet of salads and fruits.
 While they do have a selection, I’m more of a savoury person especially in the morning, so I only tried their egg meals, namely galette and eggs benedict.
 On the very first day, I had a savoury galette topped with a sunny-side up, smoked ham and cheese.
 The galette looked more like a crepe, but it was nevertheless delicious.